andrewferlitsch/Gap/docs/specs/vision_spec.md

 1. Added support for mix image size/shape in Images object.
 2. Added support += overriden operator.
 3. Added support for specifying (min,max,n) for Image Augmentation.

+**Gap v0.9.3 (alpha)**
+1. Added converting to numpy arrays and one hot encoding of labels for Image split getter

 Proprietary Information
 Copyright ©2018, Epipog, All Rights Reserved